-(9) The Senate at Urbana-Champaign has recommended that an honorary degree be conferred on the following person at Commencement Exercises on May 12,
+(9) The senate at Urbana-Champaign has recommended that an honorary degree be conferred on the following person at Commencement Exercises on May 12, 2013:

-James Thomson, Director of Regenerative Biology, Morgridge Institute of Research, University of Wisconsin and John D. McArthur Professor, University of Wisconsin School of Medicine and Public Health--the honorary degree of Doctor of Science.
+James Thomson, director of regenerative biology, Morgridge Institute of Research, University of Wisconsin and John D. McArthur Professor, University of Wisconsin School of Medicine and Public Health-the honorary degree of Doctor of Science.

 James Thomson, a University of Illinois at Urbana-Champaign alumnus, is an international leader in biomedical research.
-Dr. Thomson led the group that reported the first isolation of embryonic stem cell lines from a non-human primate in 1995.
+Dr. Thomson led the group that reported the first isolation of embryonic stem cell lines from a nonhuman primate in 1995.
 This work led to the first successful isolation of human embryonic stem cell lines in 1998.
 In 2008, Time named him one of the world's 100 most influential people.
-A member of the National Academy of Sciences, Dr. Thomas was co-recipient of the King Faisal International Prize and the Albany Medical Center Prize in 2011.
+A member of the National Academy of Sciences, Dr. Thomson was corecipient of the King Faisal International Prize and the Albany Medical Center Prize in 2011.

-The Vice President, University of Illinois, and Chancellor, University of respects with applicable State and federal laws, University of Illinois Statutes, The

-Illinois at Urbana-Champaign, concurs in this recommendation.
+The vice president, University of Illinois, and chancellor, University of Illinois at Urbana-Champaign, concurs in this recommendation.